-- 1) In 2019, the Company reclassified advances to contractor amounting to P13.2 million from Other Non-current Asset to Property and Equipment net in th statement of financial position (see Note 9).
-There was no similar transaction in 2020 and 2018. - 2) Further, in 2019 transfers were made from investment properties to property and equipment involving fully depreciated assets costing P74.6 million, following change in its use as evidenced by commencement of owner occupation (see Note 9).
-There was no similar transaction in 2020 and 2018.
+- 1) In 2019, the Company reclassified advances to contractor amounting to P13.2 million from Other Non-current Asset to Property and Equipment net in the 2019 statement of financial position (see Note 9).
+There was no similar transaction in 2021 and 2020. - 2) Further, in 2019 transfers were made from investment properties to property and equipment involving fully depreciated assets costing P74.6 million, following the change in its use as evidenced by commencement of owner occupation (see Notes 8 and 9).
+There was no similar transaction in 2021 and 2020.